 - Aboriginal Celebrations at Canada Place – family-friendly events used to take place at Canada Place in celebration of National Aboriginal Day on a weekend close to June 21st.
 (Note: As of 2018 this event is no longer taking place.)

-- TD Vancouver International Jazz Festival – a two-week music festival featuring both free and ticketed jazz concerts around town.
+- Vancouver International Jazz Festival – a two-week music festival featuring both free and ticketed jazz concerts around town.
 Venues featured in the video include David Lam Park and Granville Island.